 One reason for isometric strength training early on in your recovery is the fact your muscles, ligaments, and tendons are not “moving” during exercise.
 The act of putting a muscle under load and moving through eccentric and concentric tension creates a higher risk for re-injury.
 Therefore, strengthening your muscles without the movement begins the process of recovering your strength while reducing your risk of re-injury.

-Another reason physical therapists and doctors tend to use isometrics early on in your recover process is the fact that isometrics are the fastest way to build strength.
+Another reason physical therapists and doctors tend to use isometrics early on in your recovery process is the fact that isometrics are the fastest way to build strength.
 When you are rehabbing, you want to improve as fast as you safely can to ensure the best recovery you can have.
 So when you wonder do isometrics work, ask the next doctor, trainer, or physical therapist you encounter how they incorporate isometric exercises in their programs.

-How do Isometrics Compare to Cross Training?
+How do Isometrics Compare to Cross-Training?

-The idea of cross training is to exercise in a variety of different shapes, forms, and movements to confuse and expose your muscles to different exertions.
-Therefore, by the definition of cross training, if you are not incorporating isometric strength training techniques into your workout you are shortchanging your training by leaving out a beneficial aspect to thoroughly cross train.
+The idea of cross-training is to exercise in a variety of different shapes, forms, and movements to confuse and expose your muscles to different exertions.
+Therefore, by the definition of cross-training, if you are not incorporating isometric strength training techniques into your workout you are shortchanging your training by leaving out a beneficial aspect to thoroughly cross-train.

 Do isometrics work for functional fitness?